Planning a visit to Rome’s Colosseum in 2026?

 What are common scams at the Colosseum?

-Watch for overpriced photo offers, unofficial guides, fake urgency around tickets, and street sellers pushing unclear deals.
+Watch for overpriced photo offers, unofficial guides, fake urgency around tickets, vague “skip all lines” promises, and street sellers pushing unclear deals.
+If someone claims everything is sold out or says you must buy from them immediately, pause and check the source.

 Read about common scams.